S3-working-group/s3-practical-guide/src/peer-development/peer-review.md

 People support each other to learn and grow in the roles, teams and circles  they serve.

-The individual holding the role - or the team or circle - initiates the process and speaks first in each step.
+The role keeper - or the team or circle - initiates the process and speaks first in each step.

 Invite people with complementing perspectives to contribute to the review, and a facilitator.